 Risk Category Description Rating (likelihood x consequence) Mitigation Action Financial Cost of works exceed budget allowance Unlikely (2) x Medium (3) = Moderate (6) The contract will be monitored closely.
 Cost variations to be scrutinised or adjusted as necessary.
 Health & Safety Medical type injury Unlikely (2) x Minor(2)= Low (4) Compliance to OHS policy and standard procedures as part of contract.
-Reputation Complaints Unlikely (2) x Medium (3) = Moderate (6) Complaints management protocol for swift resolution under contract, and ongoing works supervision.
-Service Interruption Delay in project delivery Unlikely (2) x Medium (3) = Moderate (6) Works programme will be monitored, and
+Reputation Complaints Unlikely (2) x Medium (3) = Moderate (6) Complaints management protocol for swift

+resolution under

+contract, and

+ongoing works

+supervision.

+Service Delay in project Unlikely (2) x Works programme will

+Interruption delivery Medium (3) = be monitored, and

-followed.
-As a part of contract.
+Moderate (6) followed.
+As a part of

+contract.

-Compliance Substandard of works Unlikely (2) x Minor (2) = Low (4)
+Compliance Substandard of works Unlikely (2) x Quality assurance

+Minor (2) = Low standards to be

+(4) complied as part of

+contract.

 Property N/A N/A N/A

 Environment N/A N/A N/A